ADJ189/CompressZ/README.md

 CompressZ compresses images, PDFs, video, audio, and GIFs; converts between video, audio, image, PDF, DOCX, and PPTX formats; and runs OCR on scanned PDFs — entirely inside your browser using WebAssembly, Canvas API, WebCodecs, and two neural OCR engines.
 No backend.
 No uploads.
 No tracking.

-CompressZ is forked from [CompressF](https://github.com/ADJ189/CompressF), ADJ's earlier browser-native compression tool.
-CompressF is still maintained as its own project and works fine on its own — think of it as CompressZ's sister site rather than a predecessor: CompressF stays leaner and format-focused, while CompressZ has grown into the broader multi-engine workspace (Convert, OCR, GPU acceleration, device-aware Performance Mode, and the local AI engine below).
-Pick whichever fits what you're doing.
+CompressZ is forked from [CompressF](https://github.com/ADJ189/CompressF).
+CompressF is still maintained as its own project .

 ---